 GDP Annual Growth Rate in Mauritius averaged 2.78 percent from 2001 until 2021, reaching an all time high of 9.80 percent in the first quarter of 2003 and a record low of -32.80 percent in the second quarter of 2020.
 This page provides the latest reported value for - Mauritius GDP Annual Growth Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Mauritius GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.

-GDP Annual Growth Rate in Mauritius is expected to be 3.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Mauritius to stand at 3.80 in 12 months time.
-In the long-term, the Mauritius GDP Annual Growth Rate is projected to trend around 4.10 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Mauritius is expected to be 20.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Mauritius to stand at 3.30 in 12 months time.
+In the long-term, the Mauritius GDP Annual Growth Rate is projected to trend around 6.00 percent in 2022 and 4.60 percent in 2023, according to our econometric models.